Abhishekpathania01/Microsoft-Cloud-Workshop/building-a-resilient-iaas-architecture/README.md

 2. Once you are logged in to the portal, navigate to Resource Groups.

-3. Note that you have access to eight resource groups – **ODL_iaas-arch-xxxxx-01** - to - **ODL_iaas-arch-xxxxx-08**.   **ODL_iaas-arch-xxxxx-01, ODL_iaas-arch-xxxxx-02** resource groups has the pre-deployed environment.
-User need to deploy other resources in other RGs during the lab.
+3. Note that you have access to eight resource groups.
+User need to deploy other resources in Pre-created RGs.

-4. Navigate to the resource group **ODL_iaas-arch-xxxxx-01** and view the already existing resources such as LABVM Virtual Machine,         Disk, etc
+4. Navigate to the resource group **OPSLABRG-xxxxx** and view the already existing resources such as LABVM Virtual Machine,         Disk, etc

 5.Using a remote desktop client, open a Remote Desktop Session into the LABVM using the labvmdnsname and credentials you received
    Now check if exercise files for the hands-on lab are already downloaded in C:\HOL

-6.Navigate to the resource group **ODL_iaas-arch-xxxxx-02** and view the already existing resources such as ADVM and CloudshopSQL,        CloudshopWeb Virtual Machines, Disk and LitwareVNET, etc.

 ## Verify Azure Access